pni-lab/connattractor/docs/01-paper.md

 modify these dynamics.
 :::

-In this simplistic yet powerful framework, both spontaneous and task-induced brain dynamics can be conceptualized as a winding, high-dimensional path that meanders on the energy landscape, restricted by the "gravitational pull" of the attractors states.
+In this simplistic yet powerful framework, both spontaneous and task-induced brain dynamics can be conceptualized as an intricate, high-dimensional path that meanders on the energy landscape, restricted by the "gravitational pull" of the attractors states.
 The framework provides a generative model for both resting state and task-related brain dynamics, offering novel perspectives on the mechanistic origins of resting state brain states and task-based activation maps.